veiga-leandro/employee-manager/backend/Readme.md

 ## Troubleshooting

 - **Database connection errors:** Check that your connection string is correct and SQL Server is running.
-- **Migration errors:** Run `dotnet ef migrations add Initial --project EmployeeManager.Infrastructure` to create new migrations.
+- **Migration errors:** Run `dotnet ef migrations add Initial --project src/EmployeeManager.Infrastructure` to create new migrations.
 - **Authentication errors:** Verify that JWT tokens are configured correctly.

 ## Contributing